CohereHealth/retrievall-oss/README.md

 Retrievall is open-source software licensed under the MIT license.

 ## Support
-For questions, feature requests or bug reports, please open an issue on GitHub o
+For questions, feature requests or bug reports, please open an issue on this Github repo.